TritonDataCenter/rfd/rfd/0002/README.md

 data).

 The first implication of this is that we should not use a contract to kill the zone if the logger dies.
 Instead, we need a restarter for the logger.
-We would not change the behavior when the application exits (the zone will still halt).
 Having a restarter for the logger implies that instead of two (or more) processes within the zone, there will be at least three.
 We might want to modify the lx procfs so that we have a mechansim to hide these 'infrastructure' processes from ps(1).

 The second implication is that we should change the zfd tee behavior so that we stop the flow in the primary stream when the tee is full and that we tee